 This episode is sponsored by Southland Credit Union.
 To learn how you can earn a $200 bonus, visit beachCU.com.

-In Season 9: Episode 11 of Beach Weekly, we are discussing an array of major headlines from around Long Beach and the country.
+In Season 9: Episode 7 of Beach Weekly, we are diving into major stories from the Long Beach State campus, and the latest state and national news.

 Like, comment, and follow us on your favorite platform for more content!